acdh-oeaw/arche-lib/MIGRATE.md

 The `$config` parameter allows to control advanced search configuration:

 * paging
+* sorting
 * metadata fetch modes
 * full text search highlighting

 #### Paging

 Just set the `offset` and `limit` properties of the `SearchConfig` object.

+Remember paging depends on sorting.

+#### Sorting

+`orderBy` property can be set to an array of RDF properties to sort by.

+If descending sort order is needed, prefix the property URL with the `^`.

+Only literal property values are used for ordering.

+You can specify the desired language with the `orderByLang` property.
+It is applied to all `orderBy` properties but of course only to ones having string values.

+If there are many values of an indicated property for a given resource, minimum value is used for sorting.

 #### Metadata fetch modes